MAXVapor/pinnacle/README.md

 - Phone App for BLE Controls
 - Temperature Profiles

+## LED Control:

+Originally the onboard LEDs were assumed to be common WS2812 RGB LEDs.

+After some experimentation I now believe them to be SK6812 RGBW LEDs which require 4 bytes per LED to be transmitted in GRBW sequence.

+There are 7 LEDs inside the device: 3 onboard, 4 on the button board.
+This means a total of 28 bytes need to be transmitted to illuminate all of the LEDs

+While individually addressable are cool and save GPIO on the processor, they require very specific timing requirements.
+The current code runs perfectly fine when connected via the programmer, but when the device is hooked to a USB or battery power source the processor runs too quickly and all of the LEDs illuminate white.

+It is unfortunate the manufacturer did not attach the LEDs to the SPI MOSI pin of the processor or we could use a common trick to drive them.

+Long story short, our LED code needs some work but now that we think we know the correct LED chip we might be able to sort it out more easily.

 ## Stock LED Indicators
 - Flashing Rainbow -> No Atomizer
 - Flashing Red 5x -> Atomizer Short